 These boldly flavored beef kabobs are seasoned with chili powder, garlic, and cumin.
-Broiled in the oven for just three minutes per side, they are ready fast, making them the ideal weeknight dinner.
+Broiled in the oven for just three minutes per side, they are ready fast.

 These beef kabobs are so flavorful!
 The spice combination is amazing.
 They are the perfect way to prepare relatively cheap steak cuts such as sirloin.
 I also like that I can make them in the oven under the broiler.
 I've got nothing against grilling, but I enjoy making these kabobs in the winter when I don't feel like grilling outside.

-- Boneless top sirloin steak: You can splurge and use beef tenderloin instead if you'd like.
-But in my opinion, sirloin is excellent in this recipe.
+- Boneless top sirloin steak: You can splurge and use beef tenderloin, but sirloin is more affordable and works well.

-- To season: I use kosher salt, black pepper, chili powder, garlic powder, onion powder, ground cumin, smoked paprika, and cayenne pepper.
+- To season: Kosher salt, black pepper, chili powder, garlic powder, onion powder, ground cumin, smoked paprika, and cayenne pepper.

-Adding veggies to the skewers is an excellent way to vary the basic recipe.
+Adding veggies to the skewers is a great way to vary the basic recipe.
 You can cut bell peppers and onions and thread them between the beef cubes.
 Season the vegetables the same way you season the meat, with olive oil and a mixture of spices.

 Instructions

 Place the steak pieces in a large bowl.
 Add olive oil and seasonings and mix well.
-I use my hands to ensure the beef pieces are well coated.
+I use my hands to make sure the beef pieces are well-coated.

 Broil the kabobs for about three minutes per side.
 That's it!
 Dinner is served.